 In our decades of practice, the litigation lawyers of Carlile Patchen & Murphy LLP have dealt with a vast array of disputes, whether in local or state courts and agencies, federal courts, bankruptcy courts, tax court, state and federal appellate courts, and the Ohio and United States Supreme Courts and have helped our clients find favorable litigation and dispute resolution.

 Carlile Patchen & Murphy LLP trial lawyers are highly skilled courtroom attorneys who have the recognized expertise and experience to provide aggressive and thoughtful advice and representation.
 We make a determined effort to anticipate and avoid problems, rather than merely respond to them.
 However, when a negotiated outcome is not possible a court case is almost inevitable, which is why you need a trusted litigation partner at your table.

 Our attorneys leverage their experience to further our clients’ interests in court and arbitration forums.
 We can prepare an effective case on your behalf for actions such as claims for breach of contract, misappropriation of trade secrets, tortious interference with contract, and unfair competition.
 Where necessary, we pursue and defend injunctive actions, including requests for temporary restraining orders and preliminary injunctions.

 Insurance exists in all that we do and everywhere we go.
-Without insurance, risk would often be untenable and all commerce would almost certainly cease.
+Without insurance, the risk would often be untenable, and all commerce would almost certainly cease.
 Any property owner knows they had to obtain insurance as a requirement of the lender to buy the property.
 Any business owner knows that it must have liability insurance to protect it from unexpected risks that could destroy its business.
-Most business transactions have certain insurance requirements contained within the contract, such as who must insure against risk of loss or defend and indemnify for liability.
+Most business transactions have certain insurance requirements contained within the contract, such as who must insure against the risk of loss or defend and indemnify for liability.

 Insurance is simply a contract.
 And the protection afforded by the insurer is subject to the terms and conditions of that contract.
 But, unlike many contracts, insurance policies are governed by certain unique rules that are not always obvious.